 When I recently got referred to the physiotherapy department, they asked me to complete a questionnaire, and one of the questions was this: How often does your pain prevent you from doing activities that you enjoy?
 I answered All the time.

 There are people I have missed seeing so much.
 Lady Chamois and her husband Baron White Tie to name two.
-I miss talking to Lady Chamois so much and I am sure she must thing I’m an awful person for not making more of an effort to see her, but, when I have to experience extra pain for a few days in order to make that journey, I’m afraid I always fall into the no more pain camp.
+I miss talking to Lady Chamois so much and I am sure she must think I’m an awful person for not making more of an effort to see her, but, when I have to experience extra pain for a few days in order to make that journey, I’m afraid I always fall into the no more pain camp.

 Yesterday we did attend the munch and there were some familiar faces there.
 The Painted Lady was there despite having had several surgeries in the last few months with the other members of the writing club.
 I said hello and chatted with them before returning to sit with MrH.